-- 10.-(1) A Reviewing Tribunal may receive evidence in any form, and may receive evidence that would not be admissible in a court of law. - (2) A Reviewing Tribunal may give directions as to - (a) the issues on which it requires evidence; - (b) the nature of the evidence which it requires to decide the appeal before it; and - (c) the manner in which the evidence is to be placed before the Reviewing Tribunal. - (3) Without limiting paragraph (2), a Reviewing Tribunal may require a witness to give evidence - (a) on oath or affirmation at an in-person hearing; - (b) by way of affidavit or statutory declaration; or - (c) by live video link. - (4) A Reviewing Tribunal may do all or any of the following in connection with any appeal proceedings relating to an appeal it has cognizance of: - (a) summon any party or a party's authorised representative, or any person who is not a party, in Singapore to attend to do one or both of the following: - (i) give evidence to the Reviewing Tribunal; - (ii) produce to the Reviewing Tribunal any document, record or other thing in the custody or under the control of that party or person;
+- 10.-(1) A Reviewing Tribunal may receive evidence in any form, and may receive evidence that would not be admissible in a court of law. - (2) A Reviewing Tribunal may give directions as to - (a) the issues on which it requires evidence; - (b) the nature of the evidence which it requires to decide the appeal before it; and - (c) the manner in which the evidence is to be placed before the Reviewing Tribunal. - (3) Without limiting paragraph (2), a Reviewing Tribunal may require a witness to give evidence - (a) on oath or affirmation at an in-person hearing; or - (b) by way of affidavit or statutory declaration, but not by means of a telephone communication, live video or live video or audio link.

-- (b) put questions to the parties, their authorised representatives and their witnesses or other person summoned under sub-paragraph (a); - (c) procure and receive all the evidence, written or oral, as the Reviewing Tribunal considers necessary or desirable to procure.
+- (4) Subject to rule 7, a Reviewing Tribunal may do all or any of the following in connection with any appeal proceedings relating to an appeal it has cognizance of: - (a) summon any party or a party's authorised representative, or any person who is not a party, in Singapore to attend to do one or both of the following: - (i) give evidence to the Reviewing Tribunal; - (ii) produce to the Reviewing Tribunal any document, record or other thing in the custody or under the control of that party or person; - (b) put questions to the parties, their authorised representatives and their witnesses or other person summoned under sub-paragraph (a); - (c) procure and receive all the evidence, written or oral, as the Reviewing Tribunal considers necessary or desirable to procure.